Can't Find My Way Home

-"Can't Find My Way Home" is a song written by Steve Winwood that was first released by Blind Faith on their 1969 album Blind Faith.
+"Can't Find My Way Home" is a song written by Steve Winwood that was first released by the English rock supergroup Blind Faith on their 1969 self-titled lone album.
 The song was also issued as a single B-side in some countries in 1969 and as an A-side, on the RSO label in the United States, in 1977.

 Origin and meaning

 Winwood appears to have never spoken publicly about the origin or meaning of the song.
 He has said that "When I write a song, I don't like to have to explain it afterwards.
 To me, it's like telling a joke, then having to explain it.
 The explanation doesn't add to the song at all."

 Winwood was 21 or younger when he wrote the song.